Puumala virus: Life cycle

 PUUV primarily infects endothelial cells and macrophages.
 It enters cells by using β3-integrins as receptors.
 Virions are taken into a cell via an endosome.
 Once pH is lowered, the viral envelope fuses with the endosome, which releases viral RNA into the host cell's cytoplasm.
 The small segment is transcribed by RdRp first, then the medium segment, and lastly the large segment.
 Once the genome has been transcribed, RdRp snatches caps from host messenger RNA (mRNA) to create viral mRNA that is primed for translation by host ribosomes to produce viral proteins.

 For replication of the genome, a complementary positive-sense strand is produced by RdRp.
 Copies of the genome are made from this complementary strand.
 Progeny RNA strands are then encapsidated by nucleoproteins.
 During replication, the glycoprotein is cleaved in the endoplasmic reticulum by the host signal peptidase during translation.
 This produces Gn at the N-terminus and Gc at the C-terminus of the protein.
 Spike proteins are expressed on the surface of the endoplasmic reticulum.
 Viral RNPs are transported to the endoplasmic reticulum where they bud from the surface, thereby obtaining their envelope.
 Progeny viruses are then transported by a cellular vesicle to the cell membrane, where they leave the cell via exocytosis.

 Diversity

-There are eight lineages of PUUV: Central European, Alpe-Adrian, Danish, South-Scandinavian, North-Scandinavian, Finnish, Russian, and Latvian.
-The Central European lineage is found in France, Belgium, Germany, Slovakia, and the Netherlands; Alpe-Adrian in Austria, Slovenia, Croatia, and Hungary; Danish in Denmark; South-Scandinavian in Norway and southern Sweden; North-Scandinavian in northern Sweden; Finnish in Finland, Karelia, and western Siberia; Russian in Estonia, Latvia, and central Russia; and Latvian in Latvia and northeast Poland.
-These lineages likely emerged from isolation of bank voles in glacial refuges during the last glacial period, 28–23 thousand years ago.
+PUUV is traditionally divided into eight recognized genetic lineages: Central European, Alpe-Adrian, Danish, South-Scandinavian, North-Scandinavian, Finnish, Russian, and Latvian.
+The Central European lineage has been reported from France, Belgium, Germany, Slovakia, and the Netherlands; Alpe-Adrian in Austria, Slovenia, Croatia, and Hungary; Danish in Denmark; South-Scandinavian in Norway and southern Sweden; North-Scandinavian in northern Sweden; Finnish in Finland, Karelia, and western Siberia; Russian in Estonia, Latvia, and central Russia; and Latvian in Latvia and northeast Poland.
+These lineages likely emerged from isolation of bank voles in glacial refuges during the during the last glaciation and subsequent postglacial recolonization.
 After the last glacial period, bank voles recolonized much of Eurasia and carried the different lineages with them.
+No consistent lineage-specific differences in human pathogenicity have been demonstrated so far.